laracraft-tech/laravel-xhprof/readme.md

 $ sudo apt-get install php php-xhprof graphviz
 $ # you can now check if the extension was successfully installed
 $ php -i | grep xhprof
+$ // maybe restart your webserver or php-fpm...
 ```

 Note: we need graphviz to generate callgraphs.